-Filing for divorce may be the most difficult and private decision a person makes in life.
-The challenges a family faces during a one make the decision especially consequential and difficult.
-Spouses fear the impact this decision will have on loved ones or their job.
-Many fear they’ll lose their family, children, assets, and retirement.
+The choice to file for divorce may be the most difficult decision.
+The challenges a family faces during such a process can be especially significant.
+Spouses commonly fear the impact this decision will have on their loved ones or career.
+Many fear they’ll lose what’s important to them, such as their family, children, assets, or retirement.

-The Colorado family law court process is daunting and convoluted with complicated paperwork, and confusing instructions.
+The Colorado family law court process is daunting, and it’s easy to become confused with complicated paperwork and complex instructions.
 It’s a court system designed, it seems, to send you in circles.
-We encourage you to use the resources on our site to begin your understanding of how a divorce or other family law case works.
+Modern Family Law encourages everyone to use the resources on the firm’s website to understand how divorce or other family law cases work.

-Spouses in Colorado divorce cases often worry about what happens next in life.
-“Will I be able to pay my bills?
+Separating spouses in Colorado divorce cases often worry about what happens next in life.
+Questions like, “Will I be able to pay my bills?
 Where am I going to live?
-Can I move out of state?”
-These important questions create enormous anxiety about the future.
-Leaving a judge to answer them can be risky.
-It’s always better to control your own fate and work out a mutually beneficial settlement than to let a court dictate your fate in an arbitrary fashion.
+Can I move out of state?” are common.
+These types of questions create a lot of anxiety.
+Due to the personal impact, this may have on either party, leaving these decisions to a judge can be risky.
+It’s recommended to have more control over the outcome of the case.
+Working out a mutually beneficial settlement, rather than let a court arbitrarily dictate the future can be extremely helpful.

-Most courts in family law cases will set your case for an Initial Status Conference with a judge, a magistrate, or a court facilitator.
-At the Initial Status Conference, your case is reviewed by a court professional with the intention of expediting its handling.
-But if the parties can’t agree to an interim arrangement for payments of debts, support, parenting time, and decision-making, a court professional may set you for a temporary order hearing.
-The court may also require the parties to mediate their divorce before it sets the case for a hearing.
-Colorado has a mandatory 90-day waiting period before a court has jurisdiction to enter a divorce decree.
-Finally, there is no expedited divorce available in the state of Colorado.
+Most courts in family law cases will set your case for an Initial Status Conference (ISC) with a judge, a magistrate, or a court facilitator.
+At the ISC, your case is reviewed by a court professional with the intention of expediting its handling.
+If the parties can’t agree to an interim arrangement for payments of debts, support, parenting time, and decision-making, a court professional may set a temporary order hearing.

-At the end of the mandatory waiting period, the court can review any settlement agreement.
-If it looks okay, the court will enter the agreement as an order.
-In other cases, the court may hold an evidentiary hearing on the issues in your divorce case.
-Then, it can enter permanent orders based on its finding of fact and conclusions of law.
-Either way, the court will issue a decree formally ending the marriage.
+At the end of the mandatory waiting period (90 days), the court can review any settlement agreement.
+If the deal meets the requirements, the court will then enter the agreement as an order.
+In other cases, the court may hold an evidentiary hearing on the issues within a divorce case.
+After that, it can enter permanent orders based on its finding of fact and conclusions of law.
+Either way, the court will issue a decree, formally ending the marriage.